nbrl/advocate-things-js-sdk/README.md

 TEST_ON_SAUCE=1 npm test // or TEST_ON_SAUCE=1 gulp test
 ```

 The two exports set your Sauce Labs credentials, and the final line tells Karma (run by Gulp, run by `npm`!) to run the tests against Sauce Labs rather than PhantomJS.
+It is recommended to use an ["Open Sauce"](http://sauceio.com/index.php/2012/12/announcing-open-sauce-free-unlimited-testing-accounts-for-oss-projects/) [Sauce Labs account](https://www.saucelabs.com/signup/plan/OSS) so that it does not eat into your minutes allowance.

 Change the above occurrence of `gulp test` to `gulp test-min` in order to test your minified code, to ensure minification has not introduced any breakages.

 ### Gulp tasks
-* `gulp` or `gulp watch` - watches source files for changes and rebuilds them if changes occur.
-Runs Karma to run tests with new files when they have changed.
 * `gulp build` - compiles source files into a single distributable in `./dist/sdk.js`
+* `gulp clean` - deletes the contents of `./dist/`
 * `gulp minfiy` or `gulp uglify` - minifies the built file into `./dist/sdk.min.js`
-* `gulp clean` - deletes the contents of `./dist/`
-* `gulp test` - runs tests for `./dist/sdk.js`
+* `gulp test` or `gulp` - runs tests for `./dist/sdk.js`
 * `gulp test-min` - runs tests for `./dist/sdk.min.js`
+* `gulp watch` - watches source files for changes and rebuilds them if changes occur.
+Runs Karma to run tests with new files when they have changed.

 ## <a name="readme-conventions"></a>README conventions
 ### Placeholders